 Dark, spinning "rope" or column from the sky to the ground

-Approximately 10,300 students in the Liberty School District are starting the school year Heart Safe, thanks to the school district's commitment to their health.
-Through Saint Luke's Mid-America Heart Institute's Heart Safe Community Partnership program, the Liberty School District has placed in each of its schools, including kindergarten through high school, Liberty Academy, and in the district office/Early Childhood Center.
+Approximately 12,000 students in the Liberty School District are starting the school year Heart Safe, thanks to the school district's commitment to their health.
+Through Saint Luke's Mid-America Heart Institute's Heart Safe Community Partnership program, the Liberty School District has placed in each of its schools and in the District Administration Center.
 Athletic trainers also have mobile devices they can carry to various athletic events.
 Several of the AEDs were donated to the school district by community members.
 Todd and Cheryl Grace donated seven AEDs in memory of their son Carter through his foundation.
 The family of Dana Heese-Spry donated one AED in her memory, and Leah Stanley, a former district nurse, donated one AED.
 The school district purchased the remaining AEDs.
 "All athletic coaching staff are trained, and we offer CPR/AED training throughout the school year for all faculty/staff who want it," said Danette Peck, B.S.N., R.N., AED Program Coordinator for the school district.
 "There are faculty in each building who have been trained.
 Additionally, students in the eighth and ninth grades receive CPR/AED training.
 We are committed to providing a safe environment to all who use our facilities."